 - “3 Words: 1 Black.
 2 Friday.
 3 Deals.
 More Coupons Enclosed” – Bed Bath & Beyond

 - “Time is Running Out//Black Friday Early Access” – Ray-Ban

 While these Black Friday email subject lines convey different messages, they have one thing in common.
 They compel people to click to open the email.

 Black Friday Email Examples

-As such, it’s important to get your Black Friday email marketing campaign right.
-Here are some examples of how you can achieve that.
+Since we already explained how important it is to get your Black Friday email marketing campaign right, here are some examples of how you can achieve just that.

 Black Friday emails using memes

-f you want to get people excited about your Black Friday offers, consider using memes in your emails!
-It’s a unique way to bring some fun into your email campaigns and make the more engaging.
+If you want to get people excited about your Black Friday offers, consider using memes in your emails!
+It’s a unique way to bring some fun into your email campaigns and make them more engaging.

 We think it’s a great strategy that not many people use, so it can help your campaigns stand out from the competition.